Ultimate guide to comparing pet insurance in 2021Important information on terms, conditions and sub-limits

 There are a lot of factors that can determine the cost of pet insurance.
-For example, the type of pet you own.
-Cats are generally cheaper to insure than dogs.
-Other factors include the size and breed of your pet, the type of cover you choose and whether you add any optional extras to your policy.
+This can include the type of pet you own – cat insurance can often be cheaper than dog insurance – and other factors like the size and age of your pet, the type of cover you choose and whether you add any optional extras to your policy.

 Is pet insurance worth it?

 As the saying goes, it's better to be safe than sorry.
 If you ever think insurance is a waste of money, stop and consider the alternative.
 It's not something we like to think about, but what would you do if your beloved animal got sick or hurt and you couldn't afford to get them the help they needed?

 Well, the right pet insurance policy can help give you some peace of mind.